 Linguistic Competence for Each TOPIK Level

-- Able to carry out basic conversations related to daily surviving skills such as self-introduction, purchasing, ordering food, etc.
+- Able to carry out basic conversations related to daily survival skills such as self-introduction, purchasing, ordering food, etc.

-- Able to understand the contents related to very personal and familiar subjects such as himself/herself, family, hobby, weather and the like.
+- Able to understand the contents related to very personal and familiar subjects such as himself/herself, family, hobby, weather, etc.

-- Able to create simple sentences based on a basic vocabulary of approximately 800 words and possess understanding of basic grammar.
+- Able to create simple sentences based on a basic vocabulary of about 800 words and possess an understanding of basic grammar

 - Able to use public facilities in daily life.